alexcu2718/fdf/README.md

 #### 5. Solaris / Illumos / Android Optimisations

-- Although `getdents` is Linux-specific, other systems (Android, Solaris, QEMU) expose compatible libc syscalls.
+- Although `getdents` is Linux-specific, other systems (Android, Solaris,Illumos) expose  libc syscalls (I haven't extensively checked)
 - These could be integrated with minimal effort using existing code infrastructure.
 - Implementation would likely take only a few hours once prioritised.
+Low priority naturally due to extremely fringe use case.